shin4299/homebridge-airvisual/README.md

 * This plugin supports additional characteristics for air quality sensors if a "Startup" or "Enterprise" API key from AirVisual is used.

-* The free tier of the API does not provide particle densities, however this plugin will infer the PM2.5 and PM10 densities based on the AQI according to [this table](https://en.wikipedia.org/wiki/Air_quality_index#Computing_the_AQI).
+* The free tier of the API does not provide particle densities, however this plugin will infer the PM2.5 density based on the AQI according to [this table](https://en.wikipedia.org/wiki/Air_quality_index#Computing_the_AQI).
+  Note that according to API documentation, a city's AQI is based on the "main pollutant" which may or may not be PM2.5.
+Upgrade your API plan to get correct pollutant data.

-* By default the API is queried once per hour.
-A 10 minute interval would result in ~5000 requests per month, while the free tier includes 10.000 requests per month.
+* By default the API is queried once every 30 minutes, which is half of AirVisual's station update frequency of once per hour.

 * AQI categories are mapped to HomeKit categories as follows.
 Note that HomeKit will show visual cues on the dashboard for categories "Inferior" and "Poor".